1,000+ Opportunities

 Portal login or registration may be required to access the full application.

-Based on current listing details, eligibility includes: 501(c)(3) organizations (public charities) in Cuyahoga, Lake, and Geauga counties.
+According to the current listing, eligibility includes: 501(c)(3) organizations (public charities) in Cuyahoga, Lake, and Geauga counties.
 Some grants also to government agencies and churches.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.